stephan-gh/M3/README.md

 ### Preparations for gem5:

-The submodule in `platform/gem5` needs to be pulled in and built: \
-_(__Hint__: you need username/password-authentication.
-SSH-authentication won't work due to the submodule git urls)_ The submodule in `platform/gem5` needs to be pulled in and built:
+The submodule in `platform/gem5` needs to be pulled in and built:

     $ git submodule update --init platform/gem5